andutta/train-route-application/README.md

 - This application assumes you IDE is able to compile and run gradle projects.
 - Class RouteMap is not tested in a multi-thread environment, since the class hold state in various data structure it may not be thread-safe
+- TrainRouteException is thrown for all the custom error with unique error number for differentiation

 ### How to run
 - ./gradlew clean build test